 I wish I was not afraid of failing.
 The idea wraps itself around me like a pair of tight jeans.
 But I wear them because I want to them to fit.
 It is like peering over a cliff to see how far you could fall.
-Just one, wrong step and it is over. … Continue reading Just one, wrong step and it is over.
+Just one, wrong step and it is over.
+It is … Continue reading Just one, wrong step and it is over.

 Since starting my third year of medical school my life has changed A LOT!
 The biggest change has been my study habits — I no longer spend 4+ hour studying each night.
 Instead, I have been able to watch tons of movies, spend time with the people I love and sleep-in on the weekends.
 This may … Continue reading What can I say about 3rd year?